amjil/flutter-cljd/docs/Animations.md

 ## Main Goals

 ### 1. Rich Animation Primitives
-The library provides a comprehensive set of animation primitives (motions) that go beyond Flutter's built-in `Tween` and `TweenSequence`:
+The library provides a comprehensive set of animation primitives (motions) that go beyond Flutter's built-in `Tween` and `TweenSequence`.

-Value Changes:
-- `to`, `from`, `from-to`: Smooth transitions between values
-- `const`: Discrete value changes without interpolation
-- `instant`: Immediate value changes
-- `wait`: Pause for specified durations

-Composition:
-- `seq`: Sequential animations with precise timing control
-- `par`: Parallel animations with synchronized timing
-- `repeat`, `autoreverse`: Animation repetition patterns
-- `synced`, `tile`: Time-based synchronization and tiling

-Configuration:
-- `with`: Unified configuration interface
-- `duration`, `curve`: Basic timing and easing
-- `delay`, `relative-duration`, `relative-delay`: Advanced timing control
-- `action!`: Side effect triggers during animation

 ### 2. Complex Value Animation
 Full support for animating complex data structures like maps and vectors